jorgego11/aiopslabs/docs/index.md

-# Welcome to the Cloud Pack for Watson AIOps v3.3 Lab
+# Welcome to the Cloud Pack for Watson AIOps v3.4 Lab

-For the complete product documentation, visit [this link](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.1).
+For the complete product documentation, visit [this link](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.4.1).

 ## Lab Overview

 In this Lab, you will play the role of an IT Operations expert that will configure the Cloud Pack for Watson AIOps (CP4WAIOps) to support IT Operations of a sample business application called QOTD.
 This application is being "observed" by Instana to pull application performance management metrics including topology.
-The application logs are being collected by a ElasticSearch (ELK) based log aggregator.
-These logs are consumed by CP4WAIOps to create a Log Anomaly model.
-And this model is used to detect application anomalies that will be shown in an incident Story.
+The application logs are being collected by an ElasticSearch (ELK) based log aggregator.
+These logs are consumed by the CP4WAIOps to create a Log Anomaly model.
+This model is used to detect application anomalies that will be shown in an incident Story.

 These are the different Lab steps:

-1. Configure the EFK Integration in CP4WAIOps to pull business application logs
+1. Configure the ELK Integration in CP4WAIOps to pull business application logs
 1. Configure the Instana Integration in CP4WAIOps to pull business application topology
 1. Update CP4WAIOps Policies to create stories
 1. Configure CP4WAIOps Log Anomaly Training
 1. Configure CP4WAIOps Log Anomaly Inference
 1. Verify CP4WAIOps incident stories

+We will define the terms **Training** and **Inference** later in the Lab.

-**NOTE:** The Lab has configuration parameters that you should copy/paste from the tables shown in this [web page](https://ibm.box.com/s/z6n6kx0h507emq6onvrnt4x2mxjg3ftn)
+**NOTE:** The Lab has configuration parameters that you should copy/paste from the tables shown in this [web page](https://ibm.box.com/s/xnqlfq6anky5lgk6z2e8ysa11hjx6nnw).
 The Lab call these as *Lab Parameters Table*.
-Make sure you copy the full parameter value and not miss any characters.
+Make sure you copy the full parameter value and do not miss any characters.

 The following deployment architecture shows the different components that support the Lab: